Geyser Guide | Cosmopolitan Projects

 • Once the set temperature is reached, the unit's electricity usage slows drastically because electricity is now only needed to maintain the maximum temperature and not heat an entire tank of cold water from scratch.

 • You do not save money by switching the geyser off.
-Heating a full geyser that was switched off for several hours requires much more energy (radiation and/or electrical power).
+Heating a full geyser that has been switched off for several hours requires significantly more energy (radiation and/or electrical power).

 Getting warmer water or reducing the heating time